ibm-cloud-docs/monitoring/overview.md

 After you provision an instance, you must configure an {{site.data.keyword.mon_full_notm}} agent for each metric source.
 A metric source is a cloud resource that you want to monitor and control its performance and health.
 You must configure an {{site.data.keyword.mon_full_notm}} agent in each environment that you want to monitor.
 For example, a metric source can be a Kubernetes cluster.
 You use the access key to configure the Sysdig agent that is responsible for collecting and forwarding metric data to your instance.

+The agent can be configured to push metrics to Sysdig via the public or private endpoints by using the appropriate ingestion URL.
+Details can found in the [Sysdig endpoints](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-endpoints#endpoints) section.

 After the {{site.data.keyword.mon_full_notm}} agent is deployed in a metric source, collection and forwarding of metrics to the instance is automatic.
 The {{site.data.keyword.mon_full_notm}} agent automatically collects and reports on pre-defined metrics.
 You can configure which metrics to monitor in an environment.

 You can [monitor](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-monitoring#monitoring), and [manage](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-manage#manage)  data through the {{site.data.keyword.mon_full_notm}} Web UI.